YuSun0804/YuSun0804.github.io/_posts/2017-07-20-next-tutorial.md

 title: Off-Heap Memory
 description:
 categories:
- - jvm
 tags:
 ---

 # Introduction
 generalized off-heap memory, including:

-- memory used by thread
+* memory used by thread
-+ memory used by jvm
+* memory used by jvm
 * memory allocated by JNI
-- memory allocated by Direct Buffer narrow off-heap memory only means the memory allocated by Direct Buffer
+* memory allocated by Direct Buffer

+narrow off-heap memory only means the memory allocated by Direct Buffer

 # Use Off-Heap Memory